Jon Ronson: Films

 Ronson sold the film rights to The Men Who Stare at Goats, and subsequently a film of the same name was released in 2009 as a comedy war film directed by Grant Heslov and written by Peter Straughan.
 According to Ronson's DVD-commentary, the journalist-character Bob Wilton (Ewan McGregor) did experience some elements of Ronson's self-recounted story from the book.
 However, unlike Ronson, Wilton was an American from Ann Arbor.
 Also, unlike Ronson, Wilton went to Iraq.

 In the process of visiting the set during the shoot, Ronson began a collaborative writing project with Straughan.
 This was the screenplay for Frank, a 2014 black comedy inspired in part by Ronson's time in Frank Sidebottom's band.

 With Bong Joon-ho, Ronson wrote the screenplay for the 2017 Netflix film Okja.

 Personal life

-Ronson and his wife Elaine have one son.

-Ronson is Jewish and is a "distinguished supporter" of Humanists UK.
+Ronson and his wife, arts journalist Elaine Patterson, have one son, Joel.
+He is Jewish and is a "distinguished supporter" of Humanists UK.
 He is a fan of the football team Arsenal FC and has spoken of his "adoration" of the club.

-In an interview for Louis Theroux's Grounded podcast, Ronson states that he became a naturalised American citizen in early 2020.
+Ronson and Patterson moved to Manhattan in 2012.
+In an interview for Louis Theroux's Grounded podcast, he revealed that he became a naturalised American citizen in early 2020.
+As of 2026, Ronson splits his time between his Manhattan apartment and a home in Upstate New York.